 Getting from Zambia to Botswana was more of a challenge – and an exercise of faith in Rhino Africa.
 Biswell drove us to the Kazungula ferry crossing, where we crossed in a small boat to Botswana.
 We were assured they’d be a man on the opposite shore who’d take us to the airport.
 Admittedly we were anxious.
 We had no tickets for the transfer, nor tickets for the flight to the Okavango Delta.
 But there was indeed a man who did indeed take us to the airport where we boarded a tiny plane to the delta.
 Our new guide met us at the airstrip and a chorus of singers greeted us as we arrived at Sanctuary Baines.
 Delightful!

 Our remaining transfers went perfectly as well.
 The only disappointment in the itinerary was a lodge we had insisted on in South African wine country.
-It was a 5 star property that turned out to be far from any town or restaurant.
+It was a five star property that turned out to be far from any town or restaurant.
 We were stuck there for three nights, with one day of wine touring in Stellenbosch and Franschhoek.
 Our fault – not Rhino Africa’s.
 Renee had tried to dissuade us from choosing that location.

 We ended the trip at Londolozi which was, without question, the most luxurious of our lodges.
 Again, we were delighted that Renee and Rhino Africa had organized the itinerary so that we’d be there last.